ThomasJABos/Financial-Sentiment-Lexicons-Negation/README.md

 - btc.R

 The constructed weighted PMI sentiment lexicons can be found in the folder Financial Sentiment Lexicons.
-Please reference the paper if you use any of the financial sentiment lexicons or the code/ Bos, T. Frasincar, F. 2020.
+Please reference the paper if you use any of the financial sentiment lexicons or the code.

+Bos, T. Frasincar, F. 2020.
 Automatically Building Financial Sentiment Lexicons while Accounting for Negation.